rjsalvadorr/portfolio-v3/software/readme.md

 category: software
 ---

-My name's RJ and I'm a web developer based in Toronto, Canada.
+I'm a web developer based in Toronto, Canada.
 I have about five years of pro dev experience, mainly focused on front-end and visual design.

 When I'm away from the desk, I can be found playing music, painting, or climbing rocks.